jogule/ms-teams-summarizer/README.md

-# VTT Summarizer 🚀
+# Meeting Processor 🚀

-AI-powered meeting summarizer that processes VTT transcripts and video files to generate comprehensive summaries with keyframe extraction and PDF reports.
+AI-powered meeting processor that analyzes transcript files and video recordings to generate comprehensive summaries with video screenshot extraction and comprehensive reports.

 ## Quick Start